Welding

 What will I learn?

-As part of this course you will study a range of introductory units which are related to welding and fabrication for progression into the engineering construction industry including:
+As part of this course, you will study a range of introductory units which are related to welding and fabrication for progression into the engineering construction industry including:

-You will also be expected to attend regular tutorials.
+- You will also be expected to attend regular tutorials.

 Can I do this course in Welsh?

-Learners are able to complete either the full qualification or certain units or elements through the medium of Welsh/bilingually.
+Learners have the option to complete course assessment/assignments or elements of the course through the medium of Welsh or bilingually.
 Visit our Welsh Language in the College page to find out what else is available to you.

 How will I be assessed?